-BBA 101B PAPER: HISTORY AND CULTURE OF PUNJAB FROM THE EARLIEST TIMES TO 1849
+PAPER : HISTORY AND CULTURE OF PUNJAB FROM THE EARLIEST TIMES TO 1849

 Max.
-Marks : 50 Theory : 45 Internal Assessment : 05 Time : 3 Hours
+Marks : 50

+Theory : 45

+Internal Assessment : 05

+Time : 3 Hours

-Objectives: To introduce the students to the history of Punjab region.
+Objectives: To introduce the students to the history of the Punjab region.
 Pedagogy: Lectures, library work and discussions.

-- 1. Harappan Civilization: extent and town planning; socio-economic life. - 2.
-Vedic Age: socio-economic life; development of caste; position of women. - 3.
-Religion: vedic religion; impact of Buddhism and Jainism on the region.
+- 1. Harappan Civilization: extent and town planning and socio-economic life. - 2.
+Life in Vedic Age: socio-economic and religious. - 3.
+Growth of Jainism and Buddhism in Punjab on the region.